 Mechanically Checked Safety Proof of a Byzantine Paxos Algorithm

-algorithm is described in the paper
+algorithm described in the seminal paper

 Practical Byzantine Fault Tolerance and Proactive Recovery

-by Miguel Castro and Barbara Liskov,
+by Miguel Castro and Barbara Liskov

-ACM Transactions on Computer Systems 20, 4 (2002), pages 398-461.
+(ACM Transactions on Computer Systems 20, 4 (2002),

-BPCon also admits two other implementations: a simple one that employs
+BPCon also admits two other implementations: a simple one

-Castro-Liskov algorithm, relies only on message authenticators.
+like the Castro-Liskov algorithm, relies only on message

-algorithm was first published in the paper
+first published in

 The Part-Time Parliament by Leslie Lamport,

-ACM Transactions on Computer Systems 16, 2 (1998), pages 133-169.
+(ACM Transactions on Computer Systems 16, 2 (1998),

-used as part of two previous algorithms:
+essentially used as part of two previous algorithms:

 Vertical Paxos